elorberb/dfbnb-anomaly-restore/README.md

-# 🔍 Depth-First Branch-and-Bound (DFBnB) Anomaly Detection
+# 🔍 Depth-First Branch-and-Bound (DFBnB) Anomaly Restore

 ## Overview

 This project implements the Depth-First Branch-and-Bound (DFBnB) algorithm in Python, designed to explore paths in a tree or graph to find the least costly path.
-The primary goal of this project is to detect and study an anomaly in the DFBnB algorithm under specific conditions, where it performs unexpectedly efficiently—running in polynomial time rather than the anticipated exponential time.
+The primary goal of this project is to restore and study an anomaly in the DFBnB algorithm under specific conditions, where it performs unexpectedly efficiently—running in polynomial time rather than the anticipated exponential time.

 ### 🧩 Anomaly Background